histefanhere/better_carpets/MANUAL.md

 ## Server carpets

-These server carpets include the **white**, **yellow**, **purple** and **magenta** carpets.
+These server carpets include the **white**, **yellow**, and **purple** carpets.
 Don't worry, all the logic for which will TP you to where depending on your team has already been handled for you; all that needs to be done is to create 6 command blocks, one for each of the server destinations.
 The command looks like this:

 ```mcfunction
 execute as @a[tag=<tag>] in <dimension> run tp @s <coords>